Loknaath-sec/Mean-and-Variance-Exp-01/README.md

-#  EXP-01 - Mean and variance of a discrete  distribution
+#  EXP 01 - Mean and variance of a discrete  distribution
 ### Name : LOKNAATH.P
 ### Register Number : 212223240080